Azure/BatchSparkScoringPredictiveMaintenance/README.md

 # Cleaning up

-The easiest way to cleanup this work is to delete the Azure Databricks instance through the Azure portal (https://portal.azure.com).
+The easiest way to cleanup this work is to delete the resource group containing the Azure Databricks instance.

+  1. Through the Azure portal (https://portal.azure.com) search for `databricks`.
+  1. Locate and delete the resource group containing the Azure Databricks instance.
+This will remove the cluster, Databricks instance which includes the notebooks and data artifacts used in this scenario.

 You may also want to remove the Databricks CLI from your python environment with
 ```
 pip uninstall databricks-cli
 ```

 # References

 This scenario has been developed using a similar predictive maintenance use case published at following reference locations: